lyteword/kjv/psalms/psalm-40.md

 # Psalm 40

-<sup>1</sup> To the chief Musician, A Psalm of David.
-I waited patiently for the LORD; and he inclined unto me, and heard my cry.
+<sup>1</sup> I waited patiently for the LORD; and he inclined unto me, and heard my cry.

-<sup>2</sup> He brought me up also out of an horrible pit, out of the miry clay, and set my feet upon a rock, and established my goings.
+<sup>2</sup> He brought me up also out of an horrible pit, out of the miry clay, and set my feet upon a rock, *and* established my goings.

-<sup>3</sup> And he hath put a new song in my mouth, even praise unto our God: many shall see it, and fear, and shall trust in the LORD.
+<sup>3</sup> And he hath put a new song in my mouth, *even* praise unto our God: many shall see *it*, and fear, and shall trust in the LORD.

-<sup>4</sup> Blessed is that man that maketh the LORD his trust, and respecteth not the proud, nor such as turn aside to lies.
+<sup>4</sup> Blessed *is* that man that maketh the LORD his trust, and respecteth not the proud, nor such as turn aside to lies.

-<sup>5</sup> Many, O LORD my God, are thy wonderful works which thou hast done, and thy thoughts which are to us-ward: they cannot be reckoned up in order unto thee: if I would declare and speak of them, they are more than can be numbered.
+<sup>5</sup> Many, O LORD my God, *are* thy wonderful works *which* thou hast done, and thy thoughts *which are* to us-ward: they cannot be reckoned up in order unto thee: *if* I would declare and speak *of them*, they are more than can be numbered.

 <sup>6</sup> Sacrifice and offering thou didst not desire; mine ears hast thou opened: burnt offering and sin offering hast thou not required.

-<sup>7</sup> Then said I, Lo, I come: in the volume of the book it is written of me,
+<sup>7</sup> Then said I, Lo, I come: in the volume of the book *it is* written of me,

-<sup>8</sup> I delight to do thy will, O my God: yea, thy law is within my heart.
+<sup>8</sup> I delight to do thy will, O my God: yea, thy law *is* within my heart.

 <sup>9</sup> I have preached righteousness in the great congregation: lo, I have not refrained my lips, O LORD, thou knowest.